The Miernik Dossier: Discrepancies in the Christopher saga

 McCarry apparently wrote The Miernik Dossier with no idea that Christopher would go on to become the hero of future novels.

 As the Christopher saga expanded and background details were fleshed in, discrepancies arose between the newer books and what the reader had been told about Christopher in earlier books, including this one.

 The Last Supper, published in 1983, begins with a long section about Christopher's parents and his birth and upbringing in post-World War I Weimar Germany.
 Not only is it clear that he has no brothers or sisters, McCarry even has a disclaimer at the end of the book:

 In an earlier novel, Christopher was said to have an older brother, his parents' favorite child.
 Readers of The Last Supper will recognize that this was unfounded gossip.

-On the other hand, since Christopher is a professional agent used to dissembling, he does not have to tell the truth when talking about his past life.
+However, since Christopher is a professional agent used to dissembling, he is not obligated tell the truth when talking about his past life.